Apple Inc. (AAMRQ:US) is appealing a bankruptcy judge’s ruling in favor of Eastman Kodak Co. that blocked the iPhone maker’s claims to two patents.

 Diageo didn’t respond immediately to an e-mailed request for comment on the lawsuit.

 The case is Stark v.
 Diageo Chateau & Estate Wine Co., 12- cv-04385, U.S. District Court, Northern District of California (San Francisco).

 For more trademark news, click here.

-Wal-Mart Stores Inc. (WMT), the world’s largest retailer, was sued for copyright infringement by a manufacturer of gift wrap.
+Wal-Mart Stores Inc. (WMT:US), the world’s largest retailer, was sued for copyright infringement by a manufacturer of gift wrap.

 The suit, filed in federal court in Atlanta Aug.
 21, targets Bentonville, Arkansas-based Wal-Mart and its supplier.

 Wal-Mart is selling gift wrap and gift items wrapped in paper that infringed designs belonging to the U.K’s International Greetings Plc (IGR)’s International Greetings USA unit, according to the complaint.

 The designs are used without license or permission, the company claims.
 International Greetings alleged that Wal-Mart realized gross revenue of at least $1.5 million from the sale of the allegedly infringing products.

 The company asked the court for awards of money damages and litigation costs.

 Wal-Mart has “strict standards that all of our suppliers must follow and we hold our suppliers accountable if there are instances of copyright or other infringement,” Randy Hargrove, a company spokesman, said in an e-mailed statement.
 The company is “looking into” the allegations, he said.